Town of Emmitsburg

 Chapter 17.20 Commercial Districts

 1. B-1 Neighborhood Business District.
-The B-1 district is intended to permit residential areas the convenience of having a limited number of frequently used retail and service needs in close proximity to their daily requirements.
-Trips to satisfy such needs are made principally on foot by women and children and therefore, this district is intended to encourage the provision of small, safe, attractive and well located shopping areas for primarily pedestrian use in a manner that will make them totally compatible assets to the residential environment.
+The B-1 district is intended to permit a limited number of retail and service providers in close proximity to residential uses.
+This district is intended to encourage the provision of small, safe, attractive and well located shopping areas amenable to pedestrian use, in a manner that will make them compatible with adjacent residential areas.

 17.20.020 Uses permitted in the B-1 neighborhood business district.